"Today is my daughter Rebecca's 33rd birthday. Being the only girl child I have fathered, our relationship is and has always remained close.

 Did I ever say thanks for working so hard to provide for our family?
 Did I ever say thanks for having such faith in me and always being there whenever I needed you?
 Most of all, Dad, did I ever say thanks for caring?
 Dad, I love you.'

-I know you do, Rebecca, and I love you too.
+I know you do, Rebecca, and I love you too, along with your mother, brothers, all the Forde Family, friends and everyone who has ever had the pleasure of knowing you.
 Have a smashing day, daughter.
-Love Dad xxx" William Forde: February 6th, 2017.
+Forever in my thoughts.
+Love Dad xxx" William Forde: February 2018